Tasty Recipes for the Home Cook

 • Proof yeast for 10 minutes in warm milk, water, and 1 teaspoon sugar.

-• Pour into stand mixer bowl or mixing bowl if kneading by hand.
+• Pour into a stand mixer bowl or mixing bowl if kneading by hand.
 Add butter, sugar, salt, garlic, and scallion.
 Stir with a wooden spoon.

 • Add 3 cups flour.
 Stir to partially combine.
 Add 3 1/4 cups flour.
 Stir thoroughly until the mixture becomes a shaggy dough.

-• If kneading by machine, place bowl on a stand mixer fitted with a dough hook.
+• If kneading by machine, place the bowl on a stand mixer fitted with a dough hook.
 Knead for 1 minute.
 If the dough does not pull away from the bowl, add 2 tablespoons of flour at a time (up to one cup total) until the dough clears the side of the bowl.
 Wait about 30 seconds in between additions.
 Total kneading time is roughly 6-8 minutes.

 • If you are kneading by hand, turn onto a floured surface.
 Knead, adding 2 tablespoons of flour at a time (up to one cup total) until the dough feels soft and sticky but manageable.
 Knead for roughly 8-10 minutes or until dough becomes elastic, smooth, and slightly tacky.